Get perspective

 Why purpose matters

 McKeown calls this your ‘highest point of contribution.’
 Simon Sinek calls it your ‘why.’
 Woke mindfulness teachers talk about your ‘calling.’
 Call it what you like.
-The guts of it is: when you’ve got your eye on something bigger and more meaningful, the minutiae doesn’t seem so relevant.
+The guts is that the minutiae don't seem so relevant when you’ve got your eye on something more meaningful.

-Who cares if someone cut you off on the motorway, or if Ben in Accounting took the wrong tone in his email, when you’re focused on building something important?
+Who cares if someone cut you off on the motorway or Ben in Accounting took the wrong tone in his email when you’re focused on building something important?

-I don’t know what your bigger purpose is – maybe it’s saving dolphins with self-esteem issues.
-Maybe it’s bringing sustainability into the workplace.
-Maybe it’s being a present parent.
+I don’t know your bigger purpose—maybe it’s saving dolphins with self-esteem issues, bringing sustainability into the workplace, or being a present parent.

-It kind of doesn’t matter what it is.
+It doesn’t matter what it is.
 It just matters that you have one.
-People with a clear sense of purpose live more meaningful lives, do better work and feel better about themselves at the end of a long and challenging day.
+People with a clear sense of purpose live more meaningful lives, do better work, and feel better about themselves at the end of a long, challenging day.

 Purpose isn’t about changing the world.
-It’s about using our limited time doing stuff we care about.
-Discovering your purpose is about finding the things you care about that are bigger than you, so you can do more of that.
+It’s about using our limited time to do stuff we care about.
+Discovering your purpose is finding the things you care about that are bigger than you so you can do them more.

 How to find your purpose